fimbullinter/wotan/packages/wotan/README.md

 wotan -p . 'src/**' # lint all files in src directory that are included in the project with type information wotan -m @fimbul/heimdall # enables TSLint rules and formatters to be used. for more information, see @fimbul/heimdall
 ```

+## Diagnosing Misbehavior

+Catching bugs by just looking at an exception is hard.
+That's why Wotan produces debug output for certain events.
+You only need to enable it via environment variable `DEBUG=wotan:*` and run the previous command again.
+See the [detailed documentation](https://github.com/visionmedia/debug#wildcards) on how to use the wildcards.

 ## License